vicwomg/pikaraoke/README.md

 ## What's new (September 2020)

 - VLC support!
 Omxplayer is still default on raspberry pi.
 - Thanks to VLC, we now have cross platform support!
-Linux and OSX for now.
+Linux, OSX, and Windows!
 - python3 support! python 2.7 will still work for now, but it has gone the way of Latin.
-This may become required in a near future revision.
+Python3 will become required in a near future revision.
-- basic hotkeys: "esc" exits app. "f" toggles fullscreen.
+- Basic hotkeys: "esc" exits app. "f" toggles fullscreen.
 This became necessary when working with windowed OS's

 ## Features